-Book lovers declare that there is something special about touching or smelling the paper, and hearing the sounds when one flips through the pages of a fresh book.
-In comparison, e-book readers are met with the cold, unfeeling, metallic (sometimes plastic) surface of electronics.
+Book lovers declare that there is something special about touching or smelling the paper and hearing the sounds when one flips through the pages of a fresh book.
+In comparison, e-book readers are met with electronics’ cold, unfeeling, metallic (sometimes plastic) surface.

 Still, e-book readers do have their list of perks.
 The idea of walking down the street with an entire library of your favorite books stored in your electronic devices is far more attractive than the thought of exposing their printed version to wear and tear in an open bookshelf.

-Purchasing and downloading e-books can be done with clicks and taps, without the need for a trip to the bookstore or library, or the suspense of having to wait for it to be delivered into your hands.
+Purchasing and downloading e-books can be done with clicks and taps, without the need for a trip to the bookstore or library or the suspense of having to wait for them to be delivered into your hands.

 Competition or Substitution?

 Back when emails and instant messaging came to be, they were thought to be the eventual substitution to face-to-face or telephone conversations.
-In a similar fashion, they were also deemed to be inferior to the more traditional modes of communication, said to invoke deeper levels of communication.
+Similarly, they were also deemed inferior to the more traditional modes of communication, said to invoke deeper levels of communication.